-Class A ordinary shares (or class A ordinary shares if the underwriters exercise their option to purchase additional ADSs in full) and class B ordinary shares.
+class A ordinary shares (or class A ordinary shares if the underwriters exercise their option to purchase additional ADSs in full) and class B ordinary shares.

-The ADSs Each ADS represents class A ordinary shares, par value US\$0.0001 per share.
+The ADSs Each ADS represents class A ordinary shares, par value US\$0.00002 per share.

-The depositary will hold class A ordinary shares underlying your ADSs.
-You will have rights as provided in the deposit agreement among us, the depositary and holders and beneficial owners of ADSs from time to time.
+The depositary will hold class A ordinary shares underlying your ADSs with its custodian.
+You will have rights as provided in the deposit agreement among us, the depositary, and owners and holders of ADSs from time to time.

 We do not expect to pay dividends in the foreseeable future.
-If, however, we declare dividends on our ordinary shares, the depositary will pay you the cash dividends and other distributions it receives on our ordinary shares after deducting its fees and expenses in accordance with the terms set forth in the deposit agreement.
+If, however, we declare dividends on our class A ordinary shares, the depositary will pay you the cash dividends and other distributions it receives on our class A ordinary shares after deducting its fees and expenses in accordance with the terms set forth in the deposit agreement.

-You may surrender your ADSs to the depositary in exchange for class A ordinary shares.
-The depositary will charge you fees for any exchange.
+You may surrender your ADSs for cancellation to the depositary to receive class A ordinary shares.
+The depositary will charge you fees for any cancellation.